Influence can be defined as “the capacity to have an effect on the character, development, or behavior of someone or something, or the effect itself.”

 What if it all stagnates?

-What if we have too much influence, and too much data, that no once cares about the value of anyone or anything anymore.
+What if we have too much influence, and too much data, that no one cares about the value of anyone or anything anymore?
 Everyone has a Wikipedia page, and everyone is equally famous as the next rock star.

 At that point, we have to examine the ideology of liberalism and its intention and obsession with freedom and individualism for all.
-Liberalism only celebrates the politically correct choices, and shames the wrong ones under its framework.
-For example, it’s ok to be gay, but it’s not ok to be a white nationalist.
+Liberalism only celebrates the politically correct choices and shames the wrong ones under its framework.
+For example, it’s okay to be gay, but it’s not okay to be a white nationalist.

-Everyone can have their own ego, so as long it does not break down the ideology which enforces libertarian thought.
-Influence becomes worthless, and like the capitalist economy, it will burn all meaning down to the ground.
+Everyone can have their ego, so it does not break down the ideology that enforces libertarian thought.
+Influence becomes worthless; like the capitalist economy, it will burn all meaning down to the ground.
 Legacy becomes absurd, like a historical error.

 We should strive to create art that will last forever after we die.